 Localhost mode

-This new format allows the user to map different keys to different treatments within a single split, and also add configurations to them.
+Since version 2.2.0, our SDK supports a new type of localhost feature flag definition file, using the YAML format.
+This new format allows the user to map different keys to different treatments within a single feature flag, and also add configurations to them.
+The new format is a list of single-key maps (one per mapping feature_flag-keys-config), defined as follows:

 # - feature_name: